ProPablo/gourde/README.md

 - File dialog to open the location
 - FFMPEG to make the videos
 - Git-rs rust crate to temp download and host the repos, possibly logins
+- Create gource struct that is accessed through mods
+    - These mods are separate for windows and linux